 Slate roofing requires special skills and specific equipment to restore these shimmering, rock roofs to their original condition.
 This type of work requires artistry, along with the mechanical skill set to produce the world’s finest roofing system.

-In the top picture is a Vermont graduated slate roof, with snow guard and copper gutter installation.
+In this next picture is a Vermont graduated slate roof, with snow guard and copper gutter installation.
 We were contacted by the owner of the largest construction company in Chicago.
 Even with all his industry clout, he did not know who to call for quality work on his weekend home in Wisconsin.
 The work here was to replace sections of copper half round, high back gutter, due to ice sliding down the roof in winter months that caused damage.
 The second portion of work was to install the proper snow guards to prevent future damage.
 The picture shows the new, heavy duty snow guards we installed.
 There are two sets of guards due to the extreme slope of the roof.

 Do you remember the 1st time you did anything in your 1st job?
 Would you expect it to be so huge where your reputation and finances could all be at risk?
 Let us take you through a review of this remarkable new slate tile copper roof where everything was on the line to set the stage for the future success of the new business.
-In the next picture is North Country Slate with unfading black, copper flashings and crestings.
+In the next picture is North Country Slate (unfading black), copper flashings and crestings.
 There are also new gutters, vents, finials and pockets.
 This job was a complete restoration due to baseball size hail strikes.
 The original slate roof and copper components had massive damage from the hail storm.
 This home is in a historic district in Dubuque, IA.
 It was built in the Romanesque style, quite unusual for a residential home.

-We recently put on a New Slate Roof for a home in Evanston, IL.
+Coming closer to this area, here we show another New Slate Roof for a home in Evanston, IL.
 We had to use Like In Kind Slate in order to ensure the roof maintained its appearance for a Historic District Necessity.
 The story is well documented and we encourage you to visit the page to learn more about our specialty.